 Writing reveals songs within the stillness

 Writing opens me to a world within that I usually don’t visit unless I’m asleep or go into a meditative state.
-I let go of most thoughts except the one that crops up as I focus on a subject or rather it reveals itself to me.
+I let go of most thoughts except the one that crops up as I focus on a subject, or rather, it reveals itself to me.
 Continue reading

 Truth revealed in trial despite the lawyer